 - Beard dandruff: What it is & its causes

-- 10 Tips on how you can get rid of beard dandruff
+- How you can get rid of beard dandruff

 - Breaking it down: A sample routine

 Beard Dandruff: What It Is & Its Causes

 To repeat: dandruff on your beard is no different than dandruff on your head.
 Current estimates say that half the male population is affected by dandruff, beard or otherwise.
 It even has a scientific name – seborrheic dermatitis – which makes it seem even more fierce, come to think of it.

 Small, white flakes are the most common and recognizable ‘symptom’ of beardruff, but a mild beard itch or a rash that pops up unexpectedly are other signs.